adrelanos/aeternity-wiki/Claiming-Your-Ledger-Nano-S.md

-    Never send private keys or confidential information to anybody asking for them Never send any contributions to any address other than the one listed on wallet.aeternity.com
+    Never send private keys or confidential information to anybody asking for them.
+    Never send any contributions to any address other than the one listed on wallet.aeternity.com.

 The phase one contribution has officially ended.
 If you were one of the first 1000 people to contribute more than 11.9 ETH you may have